Brickadia-Community-wiki/brickadiacommunitywiki/pull-request-guide.md

 1. In the top left area, click the **Pull requests** tab
 1. On the right upper side, click **New pull request**
 1. At the top of this page, you will have an area that describes how the data to flow
-    - On the left, the base repository should be the main `brickadia-community/communitywiki` set to `main`
+    - on the left, the base repository should be the main `brickadia-community/communitywiki` set to `main`
-    - On the right should be your repository for your copy of the wiki, also set to `main`
+    - on the right should be your repository for your copy of the wiki, also set to `main`
 1. In the lower area of the screen, it will detail all changes made. read through these and verify the changes are what you expect
 1. If all items look correct, click **Create pull request** at the upper right corner.
 1. You will now be prompted to fill in a title for this change request, as well as a description
     - make the title a very short summary of what you are wanting to add/change
-    - Fill in the description area with any other information that may be beneficial for the reviewer to know.
+    - fill in the description area with any other information that may be beneficial for the reviewer to know.
 1. Once info has been filled in, simply click **Create pull request**

 You have now completed your first pull request!
 Your submission will then be evaluated and if everything looks correct, added to the wiki!